Ever heard of Keranique? Or read any Keranique reviews?

-Ever heard of Keranique?
-Or read any Keranique reviews?

 Another consideration is that you might need to invest in the full range of products to see a difference, and those price tags do add up!
 But hey, if it works…

-As I mentioned, Keranique is not suitable for certain people.
+As I mentioned, Keranique Hair Regrowth Treatment is not suitable for certain people.
 This is because minoxidil, even in its 2% form, is quite a strong treatment.
-So if any of the following applies to you, I’d recommend trying something else.
+So if any of the following applies to you, I’d recommend trying something else for hair regrowth.

 The four treatments mentioned above make up the complete Keranique Hair Regrowth System.
 But the brand also sells the following 5 products, which could make a nice addition to your shopping cart.

 As an alternative (or add-on) to your Lift and Repair Treatment Spray, this baby gives extra volume and fullness to your hair.
 It also works to strengthen hair and protect it from breakage – especially useful for fans of curlers and straightening irons.
 Apply to damp hair and style as normal.

 This touch of magic includes peptides, stem cell culture extract, vitamins and botanicals to provide some sweet nourishment to your scalp and hair follicles.
 It also boosts your hair’s resilience and lowers scalp inflammation to reduce hair thinning and prevent hair loss.
 Nice one.

 Massage a small amount daily into dry hair.
 And I mean small… the bottle is teensy so you’ll want it to last.